Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 1. Obruchev and the Top-secret Files

-Dr. Valdo Obruchev in the first 29mins of the movie transfers top-secret files from a computer at the secret MI6 laboratory in London to a flash drive.
-These files are meant to be private and placed on passwords in such a way that no one can easily access them without alerting the agency.
+Dr. Valdo Obruchev, in the first 29 minutes of the movie, transfers top-secret files from a computer at the secret MI6 laboratory in London to a flash drive.
+These files are intended to be private and protected by a password in such a way that no one can easily access them without alerting the agency.Â

 2. Q and Obruchev’s Hard Drive